 Factors that Impact the Value of an Oil Rig Accident Settlement

 Multiple factors could impact the compensation you could win in an oil rig accident settlement.
 Once you understand why these factors matter, you can determine how much your claim could be worth.

 Types of Damages

-To start, one of the most important factors that influence how much your oil rig accident settlement is worth are the damages you experienced.
+To start, one of the most important factors influencing your oil rig accident settlement’s worth is the damages you experienced.
 You are entitled to compensation for economic and on economic damages.

 Your oil rig accident attorney will review these losses at length to ensure they account for every single one.
 Examples of common types of recoverable damages after an oil rig accident include:

 - Diminished earning potential

 - Physical pain and suffering